aws/eks-anywhere/controllers/README.md

 ./hack/kubebuilder.sh create webhook --group anywhere --version v1alpha1 --programmatic-validation --kind WhateverKind
 ```

-## Run controller from local repo source with tilt
+## Run controller from local repo source with Tilt
-When using tilt, any changes to the YAML files in `config` or `go` code in `pkg/api` and `controllers` will automatically rebuild and update your resources in the cluster.
+When using Tilt, any changes to the YAML files in `config` or `go` code in `pkg/api` and `controllers` will automatically rebuild and update your resources in the cluster.

 Note: the folder `config/tilt` is ignored.
-This folder is supposed to contain tilt-exclusive kustomize files and is not intended for manual changes (in order to keep the tilt environment as close as possible to the real one, its patches should be minimum).
-If you make changes to this folder, you will need to restart tilt.
+This folder is supposed to contain Tilt-exclusive kustomize files and is not intended for manual changes (in order to keep the Tilt environment as close as possible to the real one, its patches should be minimum).
+If you make changes to this folder, you will need to restart Tilt.
-### Setup tilt config
+### Setup Tilt config
 Create a `tilt-settings.json` file in this folder
 ```json
 {